yannbouteiller/vgamepad/README.md

 ```bash
 pip install vgamepad
 ```
-This automatically runs the installer of the ViGEmBus driver.
+This automatically runs the installer of the ViGEmBus driver on Windows.
 Accept the licence agreement, click ```Install```, allow the installer to modify you PC, wait for completion and click ```Finish```.

 ```vgamepad``` is now installed in your active python environment.